scottaohara/a11y_styled_form_controls/README.md

 ### Progress Bar & Meters
 Progress bars indicate the current status of a particular task, or tasks, on a scale of 0 to completion.
+Meters indicate a value within a finite value set.

-The <code>progress</code> element is part of the specification for form elements, but they are not focusable form control.
+The <code>progress</code> and <code>meter</code> elements are considered form elements, but they are not focusable form controls.

+Unfortunately, neither of these elements are consistently accessible to screen readers, unstyled.
+Styling each can actually make them even more inaccessible.

 1. [Progress Bar](src/progress-bar)
 2. [Meter](src/meter)